XulbuX/VisualStudioCode/vscode-theme-xulbux-pro/README.md

 ## A THEME WHICH FOCUSES ON <span class='pink'>CLEAR & BEAUTIFUL COLORS</span>

-This VisualStudioCode extension contains two themes, which both try to make VSCode look good and do very clear syntax highlighting.
+This VisualStudioCode extension contains two themes, which both try to make VSCode look good and do very clear syntax highlighting. [view on GitHub](https://github.com/XulbuX-dev/VisualStudioCode/tree/main/vscode-theme-xulbux-pro)

 > To get a better feeling of how the themes look on the code, continue at the [THEME PREVIEWS](#previews).